Fibromyalgia is a medical condition that causes chronic pain and mental distress. Certain forms of exercise may help relieve fibromyalgia symptoms.

-People with fibromyalgia might try experimenting with different approaches to find the exercise routine that works best.
+People with fibromyalgia can try experimenting with different exercise routines to find what works best for them.

-Aerobic exercises, such as running or walking, can help with many symptoms of fibromyalgia.
+Aerobic exercise, such as running or walking, can help with many symptoms of fibromyalgia.
 A 2017 review analyzed previous studies of aerobic exercise to treat fibromyalgia.
-The review found that aerobic exercise can improve quality of life and physical function while reducing stiffness and pain, and may improve muscle function.
+The authors concluded that aerobic exercise could improve health-related quality of life and physical function while reducing stiffness and pain.

-However, there is no evidence that exercise helps with fatigue.
-The review also classifies the quality of evidence as low to moderate, as many studies only use a small number of participants.
+However, they classified the quality of evidence as low to moderate, as many of the included studies only included a small number of participants.

-People concerned about the impact of aerobic exercise on muscles or joints should consider low-impact aerobics, such as swimming.
+People concerned that aerobic exercise might place strain on their muscles or joints can opt for low impact aerobics, such as swimming.

-Some gyms and recreation centers offer exercise classes specifically for people with fibromyalgia, chronic pain, or low mobility.
-These classes provide a safe environment for people who are just getting started with physical fitness, or who are dealing with challenging symptoms.
+Some gyms and recreation centers may offer exercise classes specifically for people with fibromyalgia, chronic pain, or reduced mobility.

-Tai chi is an ancient Chinese martial art that incorporates stretching and slow movements.
-It encourages mind-body awareness, so may help with both the physical and psychological symptoms of fibromyalgia.
+Tai chi is an ancient martial art that originated in China and incorporates stretching and slow movements.
+As it encourages mind-body awareness, it may help with both the physical and psychological symptoms of fibromyalgia.

-Participants in the study got the most relief when they attended tai chi classes frequently and regularly.
-People who attended two classes a week for 24 weeks had the most significant improvements on symptom measures as indicated by the Fibromyalgia Impact Questionnaire (FIQR).
+The participants in the study got the most relief when they attended tai chi classes frequently and regularly.
+People who attended two classes a week for 24 weeks had the most significant improvements in their revised fibromyalgia impact questionnaire (FIQR) scores.

-That group saw an average 16.2 point reduction in symptoms, with an 8.1 point symptom reduction being clinically significant.
+Among those individuals, there was an average 16.2 point reduction in symptoms, with an 8.1 point symptom reduction being clinically significant.
 Overall, the tai chi participants saw an average symptom improvement of 5.5 points.

 Resistance and strength training

-Resistance training strengthens the muscles and can improve symptoms of fibromyalgia.
+Resistance training strengthens muscles and can improve symptoms of fibromyalgia.
 A 2015 study of 130 women aged 22–64 years with fibromyalgia found that progressive resistance training was associated with greater overall health, pain relief, and muscle strength.

 A wide range of strength training routines, from group strength classes to lifting weights at home, may help.

 Yoga offers gentle stretching, mind-body awareness, and a slow and steady approach to physical fitness.
-A 2017 study found that yoga might reduce self-perceived disability and help with many fibromyalgia symptoms, including perceived disability, depression, and fear of movement.
+A 2017 study found that yoga might reduce self-perceived disability and help with many fibromyalgia symptoms, including depression and fear or avoidance of movement.

 People with fibromyalgia typically experience widespread chronic pain.
 Exercise may help prevent chronic pain by strengthening the muscles, preventing muscle wasting, and reducing muscle damage.

-Exercise may also help with other fibromyalgia symptoms, including depression, difficulty concentrating, known as fibro fog, and sleep problems.
+Exercise may also help with other fibromyalgia symptoms, including depression, difficulty concentrating, and sleep problems.
 However, more research is necessary to confirm these benefits.

 Some people with fibromyalgia may experience mental health conditions, such as depression.
 Research on depression has found that exercise can be effective in alleviating some symptoms.
-A 2016 study argues that previous research may have underestimated the effectiveness of exercise for fighting depression, including depression linked to fibromyalgia.
+The authors of a 2016 study argued that previous research might have underestimated the effectiveness of exercise in relieving depression.

-Adults should also perform strength-training exercises that target all major muscle groups at least 2 days per week.
+The CDC also says that adults should perform strength-training exercises that target all major muscle groups on at least 2 days of the week.

-People with fibromyalgia should aim to do the recommended amount of exercise.
-However, fibromyalgia can make exercise difficult, particularly for people experiencing depression or chronic fatigue.
+People with fibromyalgia should also aim to do the recommended amount of exercise.
+However, this condition can make exercise difficult, particularly for people experiencing depression or fatigue.

-Even just a few minutes of exercise a week is better than no exercise at all.
-A person with fibromyalgia may wish to start slowly and gradually increase the amount of time spent exercising when they find a type of exercise they find helpful and enjoyable.
+A person with fibromyalgia may wish to start slowly and gradually increase the amount of time they spend exercising once they have identified a type of exercise that they find helpful and enjoyable.

-Many people with fibromyalgia find that they get the best results when they combine several treatments.
-It is essential to talk to a doctor about new symptoms and whether existing symptoms are improving or worsening and to make them aware if any new symptoms have developed.
+People with fibromyalgia may get the best results when they combine several treatments.
+It is essential to talk with a doctor about whether symptoms are improving or worsening and to make them aware if any new symptoms have developed.

 Some treatment options that may offer relief include:

-- Medication.
-Fibromyalgia drugs such as Lyrica can help reduce nerve sensitivity.
-Some people get relief from antidepressants, which can help with both mental health symptoms and physical pain.
+- Medication: Fibromyalgia drugs such as pregabalin (Lyrica) can help reduce nerve sensitivity.
+Some people also get relief from antidepressants, which can help with both mental health symptoms and physical pain.
 Doctors may also prescribe pain relievers or anti-inflammatory medications.

-- Therapy.
-Therapy can help people with fibromyalgia cope with chronic pain.
-A therapist can also help with lifestyle changes and suggest ways to reduce or manage stress.
+- Therapy: Therapy can help people with fibromyalgia cope with chronic pain.
+A therapist can also suggest ways to reduce or manage stress.

-- Stress management.
-For many people, stress and trauma are triggers for fibromyalgia.
-Stress management strategies, such as meditation, yoga, and therapy may help.
+- Stress management: For many people, stress and trauma are triggers for fibromyalgia.
+Stress management strategies, such as meditation, yoga, and deep breathing, may help.

-- Managing triggers.
-Some people with fibromyalgia find that specific things, including foods, stress, and seasonal changes, trigger their symptoms.
-Identifying, avoiding, or preparing for these triggers can help reduce symptoms.
+- Managing triggers: Some people with fibromyalgia find that specific factors, such as certain foods or seasonal changes, trigger their symptoms.
+Identifying these triggers and then avoiding or preparing for them can help reduce symptoms.

-- Alternative and complementary remedies.
-Some people find relief from acupuncture, massage, special diets, and other alternative therapies.
-However, it is important to talk with a doctor before trying any alternative treatments, and consider using complementary remedies alongside more traditional medicine.
+- Alternative and complementary remedies: Some people find relief from acupuncture, massage, special diets, and other alternative therapies.
+However, it is important to talk with a doctor before trying any alternative treatments.
+They may recommend only using complementary remedies alongside more traditional medicine.

 Exercise may not cure fibromyalgia, but it can offer significant symptom relief.
 Some people with fibromyalgia avoid movement because of their pain.
 However, avoiding movement can lead to muscle damage, tension, weight gain, and other health problems.

-So, encouraging healthy movement may prevent fibromyalgia symptoms from getting worse, and can reduce the risk of developing complications related to a sedentary lifestyle.
+A healthy amount of movement may prevent fibromyalgia symptoms from getting worse, and it can reduce the risk of complications related to a sedentary lifestyle.

-There is no right exercise for everyone.
-Instead, the goal should be to find an exercise that is challenging enough to offer a good workout, but comfortable enough to do most days of the week.
+No one type of exercise is suitable for everyone.
+The goal should be to find a challenging exercise that offers a good workout but is comfortable enough to do most days of the week.

-People with fibromyalgia should talk to their doctors about any movement limitations first, and try different forms of exercise until they find what works best for them.
+People with fibromyalgia can try different forms of exercise until they find what works best for them.
 Those with movement limitations may find it helpful to talk with a doctor before starting a new exercise regimen.